YamTheCrow/yasminevalencia21/README.md

 - 🛠️ Tools: Visual Studio Code and MongoDB

 🌌 **Projects:**
-- 😎 I am currently working on a web application that connects budding artists to commission clients!
+- 😎 I am currently working with a team of dedicated coders on a web application that connects budding artists to commission clients!

 🤝 **Lets Connect:**
 - 📫 How to reach me: Drop me a message on GitHub!
 I'll be sure to get to you ASAP